PHILADELPHIA WEAPONS CRIMES DEFENSE LAWYER

 The courts generally allow the states and the federal government to regulate the possession, sale, and use of firearms.
 The states often require permits to carry a handgun in a variety of situations.
-For instance, in Pennsylvania it is ok to carry a handgun without a permit so long as it is legal for you to possess the gun and the gun is not concealed, meaning other people can see it or you do not have it in a car.
+For instance, in Pennsylvania it is lawful to carry a handgun without a permit, so long as (1) it is legal for you to possess the gun, and (2) the gun is not concealed, meaning other people can see it or you do not have it in a car.

-Penalties for using a firearm in furtherance of certain crimes require a mandatory minimum 5-year sentence.
-The minimum 5-year sentence must be consecutive to any other sentence imposed.
+Penalties for using a firearm in furtherance of certain crimes require a mandatory minimum five-year sentence.
+The minimum five-year sentence must be consecutive to any other sentence imposed.
 As you can see, federal gun charges have the potential to significantly increase prison time.

 What Makes Someone Ineligible to Possess a Firearm?

-In Pennsylvania it is illegal for an individual to possess a gun if that individual has been convicted of certain offenses in the past.
-Typically crimes which bar an individual from possessing a gun are crimes of violence, burglary, and drug dealing, among others.
+In Pennsylvania, it is illegal for an individual to possess a gun if he or she has been convicted of certain offenses in the past.
+Typically, crimes which bar an individual from possessing a gun are violent crimes (such as assault), burglary, and drug dealing, among others.

-Our lawyers have spent many years defending clients in cases involving alleged illegal possession, sale, and use of firearms.
-These cases can range from an allegation of illegally concealing a weapon without a permit to a more complex “straw purchase” situation, where a firearm is purchased with the intention of providing it to someone who is not legally allowed to possess the gun, to federal prosecutions alleging wide scale illegal gun possession and sale.
+Our criminal lawyers have spent many years defending clients in cases involving the alleged illegal possession, use, and sale of firearms.
+These cases can range from an allegation of illegally concealing a weapon without a permit, to a more complex “straw purchase” situation, where a firearm is purchased with the intention of providing it to someone who is not legally allowed to possess the gun, to federal prosecutions alleging wide scale illegal gun possession and sale.

 - Arrested for carrying a gun in a book bag while a passenger in a car.
-Krasner & Long attorneys were able to demonstrate to the Judge that the officers’ statements were not credible and successfully had the evidence suppressed.
+Our attorneys were able to demonstrate to the judge that the officers’ statements were not credible, and successfully had the evidence suppressed.

-- Facing a 5 to 10 year sentence, but who received a sentence of 10 to 20 months after the client had already served 7 months.
-Attorneys at Krasner & Long were able to use sophisticated legal arguments under the Pennsylvania sentencing guidelines to significantly reduce the sentence the client received.
+- Facing a 5-year to 10-year sentence, but who received a sentence of 10 to 20 months after the client had already served 7 months.
+Our gun crime attorneys were able to use sophisticated legal arguments under the Pennsylvania sentencing guidelines to significantly reduce the sentence the client received.

-- Federally indicted and facing a 15-year mandatory minimum and 17-years in sentencing guideline ranges charged as a felon in possession of a weapon.
-The prosecution advanced the argument that the defendant was subject to a high mandatory sentence and guidelines because of a juvenile offense on his record which occurred at a time when juvenile defendants were not regularly afforded a court-appointed attorney under the Constitution.
-Through sophisticated legal argument and thorough preparation, attorneys at Krasner & Long successfully had the judge rule the prior conviction did not apply, and the client received a sentence of only three years rather than 15 or more.
+- Federally indicted and facing a 15-year mandatory minimum, and 17 years in sentencing guideline ranges, charged as a felon in possession of a weapon.
+The prosecution advanced the argument that the defendant was subject to a high mandatory sentence and guidelines because of a juvenile offense on his record, which occurred at a time when juvenile defendants were not regularly afforded a court-appointed attorney under the Constitution.
+Through sophisticated legal argument and thorough preparation, weapons attorneys at our law firm successfully had the judge rule that the prior conviction did not apply.
+The client received a sentence of only three years, rather than 15 or more.

 Our Philadelphia criminal defense attorneys aggressively analyze all legal and factual issues in your case.
-The goal is to identify weaknesses in the prosecution’s case – whether it be a legal deficiency in the government’s search, a lack of a factual element required by the law, or a wrinkle in the sentencing guidelines.
-We know that there is more than one way to achieve a good result.
+The goal is to identify weaknesses in the prosecution’s case, whether it be a legal deficiency in the government’s search, a lack of a factual element required by the law, or a wrinkle in the sentencing guidelines.